'Concerning': Second wave of Omicron starting, more elderly getting infected

 A second wave of Omicron is starting - but experts say it could be worse than the first as more elderly are getting infected.

-It comes as 152 new cases were reported in the Te Whatu Ora - Lakes, formerly Lakes District Health Board, region on Tuesday - the highest number of daily cases in the past month in the region.
+It comes as 409 new cases were reported in the Te Whatu Ora - Hauora a Toi Bay of Plenty, formerly the Bay of Plenty District Health Board, region on Tuesday - the highest number of daily cases in at least the past month in the region.

 While yesterday's district case numbers were not available at deadline, 10,290 new community cases of Covid-19 were reported nationally.